Frequently Asked Questions

 - Acquires the opportunity to seek counsel from others.

-- Gains recognition for his/her business or profession for participating in an organization dedicated to service, vocation, community and international goodwill and understanding.
+- Gains recognition for participating in an organization dedicated to service, vocation, community and international goodwill and understanding.

 - Is enabled to express in a practical way those nobler desires found in every person who wishes to make a contribution to the betterment of society.

-- Broadens his/her social life as well as that of his/her spouse.
+- Broadens his/her social life as well as that of his/her spouse/partner.

 - Finds individuals with whom to share hobbies and interests.